malaybaku/VMagicMirror/docs/pages/english/get_started.md

 - `Middle wheel`: Move camera forward or backword.

 </div>

-After the setup it will be good to turn on `Transparent Background` and disable `Free camera mode`.

 When you are confused where avatar is, press `Reset position` to recover the situation.